ianic/yarws/README.md

 yarws = Yet Another Rust WebSocket library

+Tls (wss:// enpoints) are supported in connect (since version 0.2.0).

 Lib is passing all [autobahn] tests.
 Including those for compressed messages.
 Per message deflate is implemented for incoming messages.
 Lib can